ncase/blog/src/posts/backlog.md

 And once she's Empress of the World, she can use the CharI/O (with consent-safeguard removed) to rewrite *everyone* to be more compassionate & collaborative.
 World peace, whether the world's ready for it or not. *Humanity, as one unified super-organism.*

-All Olympia needs to do is gently persuade Hazel, Klaus, and Garry to work with her.
-Or use... *other* methods.
+All Olympia needs to do is gently persuade Hazel and Klaus to work with her.
+Or use... *less gentle* methods.

+. . .

+And that's the story of how two people, making a device that decides the fate of humanity, are forced to choose between working for a literal actual pedophile or literal actual Fascist.

 ~ ~ ~ ~ ~